Victoria, Princess Royal

 Victoria, Princess Royal (Victoria Adelaide Mary Louisa; 21 November 1840 – 5 August 1901) was German Empress and Queen of Prussia as the wife of Frederick III, German Emperor.
 She was the eldest child of Queen Victoria of the United Kingdom and Prince Albert of Saxe-Coburg and Gotha and was created Princess Royal in 1841.
 As the eldest child of the British monarch, she was briefly heir presumptive until the birth of her younger brother, the future Edward VII.
 She was the mother of Wilhelm II, the last German Emperor.

-Educated by her father in a politically liberal environment, Victoria was married at the age of 17 to Prince Frederick of Prussia, with whom she had eight children.
+Educated by her father in a politically liberal environment, Victoria was married at the age of 17 to Prince Frederick of Prussia, with whom she then had eight children.
 Victoria shared with Frederick her liberal views and hopes that Prussia and the later German Empire should become a constitutional monarchy, based on the British model.
 Criticised for this attitude and for her English origins, Victoria suffered ostracism by the Hohenzollerns and the Berlin court.
-This isolation increased after the rise to power of Otto von Bismarck, one of her staunchest political opponents, in 1862.
+This isolation increased after the rise to power of Chancellor Otto von Bismarck, one of her staunchest political opponents, in 1862.

 Victoria was empress for only a few months, during which she had opportunity to influence the policy of the German Empire.
-Frederick III died in 1888 – 99 days after his accession – from laryngeal cancer and was succeeded by their son Wilhelm II, who had much more conservative views than his parents.
+Frederick III died in 1888, only 99 days after his accession, from laryngeal cancer.
+He was succeeded by their son Wilhelm II, who had much more conservative views than his parents.
 After her husband's death, she became widely known as Empress Frederick (German: Kaiserin Friedrich).
-The empress dowager then settled in Kronberg im Taunus, where she built Friedrichshof, a castle, named in honour of her late husband.
+The dowager empress then settled in Kronberg im Taunus in Hesse, where she built a castle which she named Friedrichshof, in honour of her late husband.
 Increasingly isolated after the weddings of her younger daughters, she died of breast cancer in August 1901, less than seven months after the death of her mother, Queen Victoria, in January 1901.

-The correspondence between Victoria and her parents has been preserved almost completely: 3,777 letters from Queen Victoria to her eldest daughter and about 4,000 letters from the empress to her mother are preserved and catalogued.
+The correspondence between Victoria and her parents has been preserved almost completely: 3,777 letters from British Queen Victoria to her eldest daughter, and about 4,000 letters from the German Empress to her parents, are preserved and catalogued.
 These give a detailed insight into life at the Prussian court between 1858 and 1900.